 How you approach launching embedded banking will drastically impact the kinds of products you can offer your customers, your time to market, and the amount of resources you need to invest.

-If you decide to work directly with a bank partner, it could take as long as 2 years and 2 million dollars; you should also plan on hiring a large dedicated banking team.
-By contrast, if you decide to work with a banking-as-a-service platform, you could launch in a matter of months, for about $100K, without hiring a large team.
+If you decide to work directly with a bank partner, it could take as long as 2 years; you should also plan on hiring a large dedicated banking team.
+By contrast, if you decide to work with a banking as a service platform, you could launch in a matter of months, without hiring a large team.

 If you decide to work directly with a bank, you’ll need to address the following areas:

 Compliance.
 Many founders are shocked by the amount of compliance work required to launch embedded financial products.
 In many cases, you’ll need to hire a Chief Compliance Officer before a bank will even talk to you.
-Other weighty compliance obligations include KYC, AML, disputes, and third-party risk management.
-That said, many banking-as-a-service platforms help their customers streamline compliance activities, substantially reducing the necessary investment.
+Other weighty compliance obligations include KYC, AML, disputes, PCI-DSS compliance, and third-party risk management.
+That said, many banking as a service platforms help their customers streamline compliance activities, substantially reducing the necessary investment.

-If you decide to work directly with a bank partner, launching your embedded financial products could take 2 years and $2 million.
+If you decide to work directly with a bank partner, launching your embedded financial products could take 2 years.

 Technology.
 In many cases, partnering with a bank requires building a lot of back-end banking technology yourself.
 That can include (but is not limited to) maintaining ledgers, issuing cards, handling disputes, connecting to payment networks, calculating interest, generating statements, building a frontend, and maintaining an information security stack to keep your customers’ data safe.
 Building these things can take up to 18 months.
 Errors can cost your company millions.